-The School of Nursing provides a 127-hour, non-credit course culminating in eligibility to sit for testing to be listed as a Nurse Aide I in North Carolina.
+This 127-hour, non-credit course culminates in eligibility to sit for testing to be listed as a Nurse Aide I in North Carolina.
 This training is open to the public (high school graduation or concurrent enrollment as a high school senior, or demonstration of the ability to be successful in the program, is required) and is separate from the College's nursing program.
+Students in this non-credit program take NUR 001.